Summer Course of Study

 While completing the academic work is a priority, students are invited to participate in daily worship services.
-Graduating students often preach at these services and coordinate aspects of the services, however, all students are invited to share their musical gifts, or serve as liturgists.
+Graduating students often preach at these services and coordinate aspects of the services, however, all students are invited to share their musical gifts or serve as liturgists.
 On the last Friday of summer school, students, faculty, family, church members and other guests are invited to attend a special worship service celebrating the graduating class.

 Summer school students have access to the Student Activity and Academic Center (SAAC) located on the Clarimont Campus, which includes the fitness and aquatic centers.
 Students can register their families or guests directly with the SAAC for an additional fee.
 Students also have access to the Pitts Theological Library.

-Complete the appropriate summer registration form, including the course selection and housing option sections, then secure the signatures of your District Superintendent and the Board of Ordained Ministry Local Pastor Registrar for your Annual Conference.
+- Get the signatures of your District Superintendent and the Board of Ordained Ministry Local Pastor Registrar for your Annual Conference.
 Signatures of both the DS and LPR, plus your signature, are required for registration and financial assistance.